opencartbrasil/opencart-rest-api/README.md

 Se ao utilizar a API, você receber o erro abaixo:

-Deprecated: Automatically populating $HTTP_RAW_POST_DATA is deprecated and will be removed in a future version.
-To avoid this warning set 'always_populate_raw_post_data' to '-1' in php.ini and use the php://input stream instead. in Unknown on line 0
+**Deprecated: Automatically populating $HTTP_RAW_POST_DATA is deprecated and will be removed in a future version.
+To avoid this warning set 'always_populate_raw_post_data' to '-1' in php.ini and use the php://input stream instead. in Unknown on line 0**

-No arquivo de configurações do PHP, que geralmente é o "php.ini", descomente ( apague o ; ) a linha abaixo:
+No arquivo de configurações do PHP, que geralmente é o "**php.ini**", descomente ( apague o ; ) a linha abaixo:
 ```php
 ;always_populate_raw_post_data = -1
 ```